Deluxepter/discord-clone-frontend/README.md

-# DOXA
+# Discord Clone Frontend

-DOXA is a free social app that lets you chat and talk with friends, communities, and developers.
+A real-time social app that lets you chat and talk with friends, communities, and developers.
 Inspired by Discord.

 This is the front-end built with React.
 The back-end is built with Spring [here]("https://TODO").